 1. Book Your Session

 The total cost of the combined assessment is $900.
-A non-refundable deposit of $200 is required at the time of booking to secure your session.
+A non-refundable $200 deposit is required at the time of booking to secure your session.
+The remaining $700 will be invoiced and is due one week prior to your appointment.

 2. Complete Some Pre-Session Forms